gao-hongnan/TheBareOps/pipeline-dataops/README.md

 ## Containerization

-We use Docker to containerize our code.

-### Good Practices

 #### Tagging Image with Git Commit Hash

 Tagging the image with the commit hash of the code used to build the image.